alazarte/simpleCsvParser/README.md

 contain sub-arrays **sums** and **average**, for each group of device and object, specified from the csv file.

+The other is a simple array **header**, that contains the 4 fields found in the first line of the csv file from input.

 The public functions are readCsv($file) and write($file).
 The first one takes the input csv file to parse, and for each non-blank line, runs: